openai/distribution_augmentation/README.md

 # Distribution Augmentation for Generative Modeling

-(Unconditional samples from our 150m param CIFAR-10 model)
+Unconditional samples from our autoregressive CIFAR-10 model.
+(150m params, t=0.94)
 ![Samples from our model](https://github.com/openai/distribution_augmentation/blob/master/samples.png?raw=true)

 This is the code repository for `Distribution Augmentation for Generative Modeling`, presented at ICML 2020.